shri30yans/Loop/README.md

-# DreamForge
+#
-Welcome to DreamForge, the ultimate platform where creativity meets collaboration.
-At DreamForge, we believe that every groundbreaking innovation starts with a dream.
+Welcome to Loop, the ultimate platform where creativity meets collaboration.
+At Loop, we believe that every groundbreaking innovation starts with a dream.
 Our mission is to provide a vibrant community and powerful tools to help visionaries, creators, and learners turn their ideas into reality.

 ### Mission
 Our mission is to empower individuals and teams to bring their creative visions to life by offering a collaborative, resource-rich environment.
-Whether you're an aspiring entrepreneur, a seasoned innovator, or someone with a passion for creating, DreamForge is designed to support you every step of the way.
+Whether you're an aspiring entrepreneur, a seasoned innovator, or someone with a passion for creating, Loop is designed to support you every step of the way.

 ### How It Works
 1. **Discover Your Passion:**\